SlugSecurity/cyberforce-2022-t126-green-site-backend/README.md

 Contains all of our endpoints for our green team website, which will be documented below.

 ## Used Environment variables
-- LDAPS_SERVER_IP - IP of LDAPS server
-- LDAPS_SERVER_PORT - Port of LDAPS server
+- SQLITE_FILE_NAME - Name of SQLite DB
 - FTPS_SERVER_IP - IP of FTPS server
 - FTPS_SERVER_PORT - Port of FTPS server
 - FTPS_USER - The username to log into the FTPS server